Mastering the Minimalist Aesthetic: Top Interior Designers’ Guide to the Must-have Pieces & How to Style Them

-“This grouping of sculptures is so intentional in placement and choice of materials, coordinating with the subject of the art print.
-Combined with the strong finishes surrounding the accessories the effect is minimal and strong.”
+This grouping of sculptures is so intentional in placement and choice of materials, coordinating with the subject of the art print.
+Combined with the strong finishes surrounding the accessories the effect is minimal and strong.

 Juxtapose Warm And Cool Tones

-When speaking of this space, interior designer Sandra Weingort notes: “[This is a] downtown New York City pied-à-terre, a recently completed project I am very proud of.
-I was incredibly fortunate to find a client who truly loved my work and trusted me fully, whose collaboration spirit elevated everything, and who shared the same passion for design, art, and for his home as I did.
-It was one of those projects you want forever.”
-The crux of this room focuses on the juxtaposition between warm and cool tones.
-The light wood that anchors the chair, the bottom lining of the couch, and a host of other accouterments that beautifully dovetail in with the lighter cushions and large, white artwork for a subtle, yet compelling, overall look.
+This recently completed project downtown New York City pied-à-terre by interior designer Sandra Weingort demonstrates the minimalist aesthetic successfully.
+“I was incredibly fortunate to find a client who truly loved my work and trusted me fully, whose collaboration spirit elevated everything, and who shared the same passion for design, art, and for his home as I did.”
+For Example, the crux of this room focuses on the juxtaposition between warm and cool tones.
+In detail, the light wood that anchors the chair, the bottom of the couch, and a host of accouterment beautifully dovetails in with the lighter cushions and large, white artwork for a subtle, yet compelling, overall look.
+The designer added,

-“We often think of minimalist design as ‘cold,’ by using warm wood finishes and toned-down blues the result is just the opposite.
-The accessories’ placement in this image are precise and well balanced with varying heights and shapes.”
+We often think of minimalist design as ‘cold,’ by using warm wood finishes and toned-down blues the result is just the opposite.

-Use A Less Is More Approach
+Use A Less-Is-More Approach

-“By placing accessories on only one surface in this room the sense of minimalism is accomplished.
-Neutral finishes, combining materials, and a few pieces result in no sense of clutter…simply elegant.”
+By placing accessories on only one surface in this room the sense of minimalism is accomplished.
+Neutral finishes, combining materials, and a few pieces result in no sense of clutter…simply elegant.

 Face It! - The Future Project wry face-theme vase possess a chic, subtle irony.